m5stack/Core2-for-AWS-IoT-Kit/README.md

 ### Smart Thermostat
 This project is used in the [AWS IoT EduKit — Smart Thermostat](https://edukit.workshop.aws/en/smart-thermostat.html) and [AWS IoT EduKit — Smart Spaces](https://edukit.workshop.aws/en/smart-spaces.html) tutorials.
 Is a demonstration that uses AWS IoT device shadows.
 This example uses the AWS IoT Device SDK for Embedded C and the ESP-IDF v4.2.
 Please follow the tutorial for usage.

-### Alexa for IoT-Intro
+### Alexa for IoT-Intro (Beta)
 This project is used in the [AWS IoT EduKit — Intro to Alexa for IoT](https://edukit.workshop.aws/en/intro-to-alexa-for-iot.html) tutorial.
-It is a basic blinky LED demo that uses the on-board secure element for provisioning the device to AWS IoT.
-This example uses the AWS IoT Device SDK for Embedded C and the ESP-IDF v4.2.
+It contains several Alexa for AWS IoT (AIA) features including english "Alexa" wake word detection, smart home device, audio player and others.
 Please follow the tutorial for usage.
+This is preview software based on the [ESP-VA-SDK](https://github.com/espressif/esp-va-sdk), and is not a stable port.

 ## Support
 For issues with the AWS IoT EduKit content or this repo, please [submit an issue](https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues) to this repository.